abuehrle/guestbook/README.md

 3. Install Flux

 Next, set up and install Flux and connect it to your repo.
-Once complete, this will deploy the application to the cluster.
+Once complete, this will automatically deploy the application to the cluster.
+However, since we haven’t set the URI for container registry in the frontend manifest, the Guestbook UI will not be deployed.
+You’ll do that in the next section.

+**Note**: This example demonstrates how to install a stand-alone version of Flux.
+If you want to use Helm, you can also install Flux and Helm with eksctl, see [eksctl and GitOps for instructions](https://eksctl.io/usage/gitops/).

 * Flux needs its own namespace.
 Create one with: